Our Blog

 There is a lot of confusing misinformation about Avian Influenza and what you must do and what is allowed or not allowed.
 This page is intended to clarify the situation.

-Avian Influenza has been detected in the UK at its highest ever level since November 2022 to spring 2023.
+Avian Influenza season during the winter and spring months is likely to be the norm.
 There have been several H5N1 infection clusters in many parts of the country.
-Norfolk, Cornwall and Yorkshire have been particularly badly hit.
-Over the winter of 2022/2023 a housing order was declared which has now been lifted.
-This is likely to be an annual happening so making sure your chicken keeping and other poultry keeping areas are built with this in mind.
-Further information can be found at this link.
+Keep in mind when planning your chicken areas, that you will have to keep them covered in a lockdown/housing order situation.
+Further information from APHA on preventing the risk from Avian Influenza can be found at this link.
 This link shows a map of where the current bird flu cases have been.
 There is guidance on the APHA site here.

 What does a housing order mean?